Assault Weapon Truth

 Proponents of “assault weapon” bans often speak of the great disparity between the number of gun deaths in the U.S., where “assault weapons” are legal, and the number of gun deaths in England and Australia, where “assault weapons” are banned.
 Comparing total numbers of gun deaths, rather than overall homicide or violent crime rates, is an act of statistical gamesmanship designed to make such bans appear more effective than they actually are.

 The U.S. population is five and a half times that of England and Wales combined and thirteen and a half times that of Australia; therefore, the total number of crimes in any category is likely to be much higher in the U.S. than in England or Australia.
-More-scrupulous advocates for “assault weapon” bans sometimes focus instead on gun death rates, but that still ignores the question of whether such bans actually make the population safer.
-If a person plotting a murder can’t find a gun—due to a ban—but still manages to carry out the crime with a knife, it’s difficult to argue that the ban made the deceased victim safer.
+More-scrupulous advocates for “assault weapon” bans sometimes focus instead on gun death rates, but that still ignores the question of whether such bans actually make the population safer: A simple comparison of U.S. and foreign gun death rates includes U.S. suicides by gun (which are 1.33 times as common as American homicides—by any means—and which comprise approximately two-thirds of all U.S. gun deaths) and excludes foreign homicides committed with weapons other than firearms (if a person plotting murder in Australia can’t find a gun but still manages to carry out the crime with a knife or a club, it’s difficult to argue that Australia’s ban on “assault weapons” made the deceased victim safer).

 To accurately gauge the safety of a nation, one must look at the overall homicide and violent crime rates.
 Unfortunately, differences in the way the United States, Australia, and England/Wales collect crime data make it virtually impossible to precisely compare overall violent crime rates.
 However, it is possible to compare homicide rates.